dmbarbour/glas/docs/GlasApps.md

 The earliest implementations of RPC might simply use HTTP.
 The callback method could be supported by a URL back to the caller, or via special headers in the response to indicate a callback instead of a final response.
 It is feasible - with clever encoding - to eventually support transactions, to support lazy loading of content-addressed data and reference to content-delivery networks.

 I eventually will want a protocol that is more friendly for callbacks, transactions, transaction-loop optimizations, multiplexing, content-addressed data and integration with content-delivery networks, etc..
 But, with HTTP, I can get something working immediately.

+In an HTTP-based implementation, callbacks will likely be represented by runtime-internal MethodURLs, and must be revoked by the runtime when the 'cb' falls out of scope.
+However, a dedicated protocol should have a built-in notion of lexically scoped callbacks, avoiding that overhead.

 *Note:* Until transactions are supported, 'sys.rpc' should be marked with the '%an.atomic.reject' annotation.